abishekmuthian/bonehealthtracker/README.md

 ### Copyright
 © 2022 Abishek Muthian https://bonehealthtracker.com.

-Private repository submitted as an entrant for [AWS Health AI Hackathon](https://awshealthai.devpost.com/).
+Submitted as an entrant for [AWS Health AI Hackathon](https://awshealthai.devpost.com/).

 ### Open-Source Licenses
 Licenses for open-source libraries used in this project.